top of page

 Question: What happens to my piano if I leave it for a long time without tuning it?

-In addition, your piano strings will not only go out of tune, but the bends in the piano wire over the parts on the cast iron plate will become semi permanent, meaning that it will take many tunings before the bends go back to where they should be.
-Your piano will continue to quickly go out of tune while these bends are remediated through tuning. (see Figure 6).
+Answer: Your piano will eventually fall towards an improper tuning curve as depicted in figure 4.
+In addition, your piano strings will not only slowly go out of tune, but the bends in the piano wire over the friction points on the cast iron plate will become semi-permanent, meaning that it will take a few tunings before the bends go back to where they should be.
+Your piano will quickly go out of tune after initial servicing while these bends are eventually remediated through tuning. (see Figure 6).

 (Figure 6)